Chymyst/chymyst-core/docs/chymyst01.md

 ```

-The drawback of this approach is that the reaction became less declarative due to complicated branching code inside the reaction body.
+The drawback of this approach is that the chemistry became less declarative due to complicated branching code inside the reaction body.
-However, this chemistry will run somewhat faster because no guard conditions need to be checked before scheduling a reaction.
+However, the program will run somewhat faster because no guard conditions need to be checked before scheduling a reaction,
+and thus the scheduler does not need to search for molecule values that satisfy the guard conditions.

+If the run-time overhead of scheduling a reaction is insignificant compared with the computations inside reactions, the programmer may prefer to use a more declarative and composable chemical program.

 ## Summary so far

-The chemical machine requires for its description:
+A chemical program consists of the following descriptions:

-- a list of defined molecules, together with their types;
+- the defined molecules, together with their value types;
-- a list of reactions involving these molecules as inputs, together with reaction bodies.
+- the reactions involving these molecules as inputs, together with reaction bodies;
+- code that emits some molecules at the initial time.

 These definitions comprise the chemistry of a concurrent program.